intel/dffml/docs/concepts/index.rst

 By wrapping various implementations of machine learning algorithms in DFFML's API, applications using DFFML via its Python library interface, command line interface, or HTTP interface, can benefit from them being wrapped in a similar design pattern.
-This means that switching from a model implementing with one major framework to another is painless.
+This means that switching from a model implemented with one major framework to another is painless.

 .. _intro_data_flow: